TheQuinbox/lookup/docs/readme.md

 * A combo box where you choose what you want to do.
 * A "Go" button.
 Press this to carry out the selected action.
-* The "Close" button.
+* A "Close" button.
 Use this to exit the application.
 It's worth noting this is the only way to exit, alt+f4 hides the window.

 ## Changelog.

 ### 0.22.

 * You're now alerted if the word definer found no definitions.
+* You can no longer enter blank words in the word definer dialog.

 ### 0.21